jaywes222/60DaysOfMERN/CSS/README.md

 Relative units are relative to other measurements, such as the parent element’s size or the viewport.
 They are useful for creating flexible and responsive designs.

 eg: % (percentage), em, rem (root em), vw (viewport width) etc

+#CSS Z-index
+CSS z-index is a property that controls the stacking order of elements on a web page.
+Here's a simple way to understand it:

+- Stacking Order:
+Think of your web page as a stack of papers.
+The z-index helps you decide which paper (element) is on top of the stack and which is underneath.

+- Higher Value, Higher Position:
+The higher the z-index value, the closer the element is to the front.
+An element with a z-index of 10 will be in front of an element with a z-index of 5.

+- Default Value:
+If you don't set a z-index value, elements are stacked in the order they appear in the HTML code.

+- Positioned Elements:
+The z-index only works on elements that have a position value other than static.
+This means you need to set the element's position to relative, absolute, fixed, or sticky.

+Pseudo Class
+A CSS pseudo-class is a keyword added to a selector that specifies a special state of the selected elements.
+It allows you to style elements based on their state or position in the document tree, even if they don't have a specific class or ID.

+Here's a simple breakdown:

+- Pseudo-classes are used to define the styling for a special state of an element.
+For example, when a user hovers over a link, you might want the link to change color.

+Syntax:
+A pseudo-class is written after the selector, prefixed with a colon (:).
+For example, a:hover targets an anchor (<a>) element when it is being hovered over by the mouse.

+Common Pseudo-Classes:

+:hover : Applies when the user designates an element (usually by mousing over it).

+:active : Applies when an element is being activated by the user (e.g., clicked on).

+:focus : Applies when an element has focus, such as when a user clicks on an input field.

+:first-child: Applies to an element that is the first child of its parent.

+:last-child: Applies to an element that is the last child of its parent.

+:nth-child(n): Applies to an element that is the nth child of its parent.

+#Cursor Properties:

+These properties control how the mouse pointer looks when it hovers over the element.

+1. default: The default cursor, typically an arrow.
+2. pointer: A hand icon, usually indicating a link or an interactive element.
+3. crosshair: A simple crosshair icon.
+4. text: An I-beam icon, indicating text that can be selected.
+5. not-allowed: A circle with a slash through it, indicating an action is not allowed.